Living In The Moment For Peak Performance

 The Power Of Focus

-Living in the moment is what we do.
-There is no escape.
-We can daydream and think about possibilities, but little happens until we focus on what we are doing and what it takes to achieve positive outcomes.
-So, why waste these precious moments mindlessly wandering through the passage of time?
-It is certainly useful to daydream, and this frequently provides the foundation for much creative thought.
-Daydreaming is about imagining.
-Focus in the moment is about DOING.
+Living in the moment is unavoidable.
+We can daydream, but little happens until we focus on what we are doing and what it takes to achieve.
+Daydreaming is useful for imagining possibilities.
+Focus in the moment is about doing.

 Building Practical Habits